The Board recognises the need for a robust system of internal controls and risk management.

 Potential Impact

-Loss of key personnel and employee churn and failure to attract sufficient high-quality people could impact the Group’s ability to achieve its Project 50 strategy.
+Loss of key personnel, employee churn and failure to attract high quality people could impact the Group’s ability to achieve its ambitions.

 Mitigation

-The Remuneration Committee reviews annually key personnel rewards so that they are competitive and commensurate with performance.
-Long-term incentive plans were implemented for the executive management and senior leadership teams during the year.
-Personal development plans and reviews as well as training programmes were introduced for all employees to ensure both business and personal needs are met.
-The business also moved to a hybrid way of working and office culture, to support employees with greater flexibility
+The Remuneration Committee reviews key personnel rewards annually to ensure they are competitive, commensurate with performance and reflect the increased cost of living due to inflation.
+The Group operates Personal Development Plans and Performance Development Reviews.
+Training programmes were introduced to ensure both business and personal needs are met.
+The business also operates a hybrid way of working and office culture, to support employees with greater flexibility.

 Potential Impact